sakshamsharma/acehack-blog-v2/about.md

 I love coding in any form, and Linux, anything about it.
 You *should* look at [my Github account](https://github.com/sakshamsharma).
 Also, I'll mention, the same way I've mentioned in my old blogs, that I started actual coding on coming to college, just about an year and a half back.
 (Well if you consider coding as writing loops and not knowing about arrays, then I'm afraid my claim is wrong).
 I did have to spend a huge, *huge* lot of time programming to get to this level.
 [My journey](https://www.acehack.org/posts/2015-07-01-voyage.html) has been a fine one.

-As for writing, I used to love reading literature when I was young.
+As for writing, I used to love reading literature when I was a kid.
 Writing took a back seat after a stage, but doesn't mean I don't love to scribble.

 Go ahead and give some stuff here a read.
 Come back for more :)